-- 8. The TOE is a switching platform with 400-Gbps capacity.
-It implements both switching and carrier-class Ethernet routing.
-The TOE delivers an end-to-end infrastructure security solution for enterprises looking to move business-critical applications to public clouds.
-The TOE can be deployed in campus and branch access layer networks in the EVPN-VXLAN architectures. - 9.
-The TOE is a complete switching system.
-It shares common Junos firmware, features, and technology for compatibility across platforms. - 10.
-The TOE is a physically self-contained appliance.
-It houses all firmware and hardware necessary to perform all routing functions.
-The architecture components of the TOE are: - Routing Engine (Control Board) the Routing Engine (RE) runs the Junos OS 22.4R2 software and implements Layer 3 routing services and Layer 2 switching services.
+- 7. The Juniper Networks MX204, ACX5448 and ACX5448-D 5G Universal Routing Platforms are Ethernet-optimized edge routers with 400-Gbps capacity.
+They provide both switching and carrier-class Ethernet routing, and deliver an end-to-end infrastructure security solution for enterprises looking to move business-critical applications to public clouds.
+They are complete routing systems which deliver features, functionality, and secure services at scale in the 5G era.
+They share common Junos software, features, and technology for compatibility across platforms. - 8.
+The variants of the TOE are appliances which are physically self-contained, housing the software and hardware necessary to perform all routing functions.
+The architecture components of the TOE are: - Routing Engine (Control Board) the Routing Engine (RE) runs the Junos OS 22.3R1 software and implements Layer 3 routing services and Layer 2 switching services.
 The RE also implements a network management interface for the configuration and operation of the TOE.
 The RE controls the flow of information through the TOE, including support for appliance interface control and control plane functions such as chassis component, system management and user access to the appliance. - The Packet Forwarding Engine (PFE) implements all operations necessary for transit packet forwarding.
+The TOE support an extensive set of Layer 2 and Layer 3 services that can be deployed in any combination of L2- L3 applications.

 - Power power supply bays allow flexibility for provisioning and redundancy.
-The power supplies distribute the different output voltages produced by the power supplies to the TOE components depending on their voltage requirements. - 11.
-The RE and the PFE function independently while constantly communicating through a highspeed internal link.
-This enables streamlined forwarding and routing control and the capability to run Internet-scale networks at high speeds. - 12.
-The TOE can be administered using a Command Line Interface (CLI) through the Junos OS.
-The CLI can be accessed from a connected terminal console or over a network connection.
+The power supplies distribute the different output voltages produced by the power supplies to the TOE components depending on their voltage requirements. - 9.
+The RE and the PFE are implemented on top of a virtualization software.
+Virtualization hides the hardware details from the RE and PFE.
+Re and PFE perform their primary tasks independently, while constantly communicating through a high-speed internal link.
+This enables streamlined forwarding and routing control and the capability to run Internet-scale networks at high speeds. - 10.
+The functions of the TOE can be managed using a Command Line Interface (CLI) implemented by the Junos OS.
+The CLI may be accessed from a connected terminal console or via a network connection.
 Management over a network connection is secured using the SSH protocol.
 All management accesses require successful authentication.
+The TOE implements measures to prevent access by the parties not successfully authenticated and to make it hard for unauthorized parties to gain access to the CLI e.g. by guessing the credentials of an authorized user.